 - Full name of the competitor.
 Leave this category blank if you do not know the competitor's name yet.

 - You do not write the class name itself.
 Instead, if it's the first leg of ME, write "ME Leg.1".
-If it's the 3rd leg of WE, write "WE Leg.3".(河野注：これで合ってますか？)
+If it's the 3rd leg of WE, write "WE Leg.3".(河野注：これで合ってますか？ The sample relay event files use the following syntax: ME1, ME2, etc.)

-- In each leg, there should be several course patterns, so here, write the course name that each runner will run.
+- In each leg, there should be several course patterns, so here, write the the runner's specific course name (i.e. the specific fork that each runner will run).

 - E-card Number

-- If you know which person will use which E-card, write down the E-card Number here.
-If E-card is not designated, you do not have to write this category.
+- If you know in advance each person's E-card number, write down the E-card Number here.
+If the E-card is not preassigned, you do not have to write this category.

-If you will do relay and individual race at the same start time, also write information of runners who will run the individual race in the same file.
+If you will have a relay and an individual race in parallel, then also write information of runners who will run the individual race in the same file.
 In this case, you also need the "Start Time" category.
-Write the start time of the individual race runners, and leave this category blank for relay runners.
+Write the start time of the individual race runners, and leave this category blank for relay runners (Please note that it is not mandatory to include this information in events that have a lift-up start and the start times are not preassigned).
 In the "Class" category of individual race runners, write their actual class name.

 Creating an Event